deadlyvipers/dojo_rules/introduction.md

-Hello, I am Staibshine!
-I have really enjoyed the Git path at CodeSchool!
+"I am Staibshine and love the Git Path"